cypress-io/cypress-documentation/content/api/plugins/after-run-api.md

 title: After Run API
 ---

 The `after:run` event fires after a run is finished.
-The event only fires when running via `cypress run`.
+When running cypress via `cypress open`, the event will fire when closing a project.

-The event will fire each time `cypress run` executes.
+When running via `cypress run`, the event will fire each time `cypress run` executes.
 As a result, if running your specs in [parallel](/guides/guides/parallelization), the event will fire once for each machine on which `cypress run` is called.

 ## Syntax